jasonnhat/PwC-Customer-Churn-Analysis-Retention-Dashboard/README.md

 ### 1. Customer Profile & Demographics
 *An overview of customer distribution by tenure, gender, and subscription type.*
 ![Customer Profile Dashboard](dashboard_profile.png)
-*(Note: Replace this text with the actual path to your uploaded image if different)*

 ### 2. Customer Risk & Churn Analysis
 *Deep dive into financial risks, contract implications, and payment methods.*
 ![Risk Analysis Dashboard](dashboard_risk.png)
-*(Note: Replace this text with the actual path to your uploaded image if different)*

 ## 🔍 Key Findings
 Based on the diagnostic analysis, the following trends were identified: